 Solopreneurship, what’s that all about?

-The definition of “solopreneurship” or a “solopreneur”, is someone who owns and runs a small business “alone”, i.e. freelance writers, bloggers, web designers, artists, authors mainly working from home.
+The definition of “solopreneurship” or a “solopreneur”, is someone who owns and runs a small business “alone”, i.e. freelance writers, bloggers, web designers, artists, authors, and primarily working from home.

-For me personally though, solopreneurship is about taking control of your life and your destiny.
+For me personally, though, solopreneurship is about having control over your life and your destiny.

-As some of you may know, I started my online venture as an artist back in 2006, creating and selling artwork online before discovering blogging and other forms of online business.
+As some of you may know, I started my online venture as an artist wayyyy back in 2006.

 Solopreneurs don’t settle for anything much less than being able to take control, period.